The-Marcy-Lab-School/react-router-robot-army/README.md

 ## Step 2: The Filter Feature

+**Feature:** You should be able to filter the robots on the `/` page by `bot_class`, either Assault, Defender, or Support.

-Second, to build out the filter functionality, you will need some additiona state.
-The `Filter` component should be a controlled component.
-You will need to add some state to represent the current dropdown value of the `<select>`.
+To build out the filter functionality, you will need some additional state to the `RobotProvider`.

+- The `Filter` component should be a controlled component.
+- You will need to add some state to represent the current dropdown value of the `<select>`.
+- With that state provided by your context, it is up to you to figure out how to filter down the list of displayed `robots`.

 ## Step 3: The Bots Show Page

+**Feature**: Clicking on a bot should change the URL path to `/robots/:id` and display a single robot via the `BotSpecs` component.

 Finally, build out the page for the path `/robots/:id`.
 When a user clicks a robot on the `/` page, the URL should change to `/robots/:id` where the the ID of the robot is in the URL.
 Your app should render the `BotSpecs` component.